pinco227/D-man/README.md

         ![Home Screenshot](https://github.com/pinco227/D-man/blob/main/docs/home-ss.jpg)
     - #### **Music Library**:
-      - The album list is better displayed as each album looks like an actual CD/vinyl coming out of its case/slip.
+      - The album list is better displayed as each album looks like an actual CD/vinyl coming out of its case/slip when hovered/tapped.

         ![Album page Screenshot](https://github.com/pinco227/D-man/blob/main/docs/albums-animation.gif)
-      - There is a dynamic page generated after clicking on any of the albums.
+      - A dynamically generated page shows after clicking on any of the albums.
 This page displays the album's data, the list of songs and "play all", "shuffle all" and "play" (for each song) buttons.

         ![Album details screenshot](https://github.com/pinco227/D-man/blob/main/docs/album-list-ss.jpg)
     - #### **About Me**